pvln94/Algorithms_in_python/README.md

 # 1. 8-queens problem using backtracking
 # 2. Subset sum problem using backtracking
 # 3. Hamiltonian circuit problem using backtracking
-# 4. Knapsack problem using branch and bound
-# 5. Travelling salesman problem using branch and bound